Outdoor Instructor Training & Assessment > NGB Award Information

-With the ever growing number of indoor walls available nationwide and indoor climbing about to feature in the coming Tokyo Olympics 2020, this sport is set to boom.
-The CWI is a great stepping stone into the wider world of climbing and recognised as the industry standard across the UK.
+With the ever growing number of indoor walls available nationwide and indoor climbing now feature in the Olympics, this sport is set to boom and stay in the public domain.
+The CWI is a great stepping stone into thing wider world of climbing and recognised as the industry standard across the UK.

 The purpose of the Mountain Bike Instructors Award Scheme is to promote the safe enjoyment of mountain biking in an off-road environment.
 It is a nationally-recognised vocational leadership award with the level 2 award allowing for journeys into the wilderness up to 600m, such as the Moors of the South West.
 Due to the remote nature of the awards remit achieving the MIAS level two is reliant on you also achieving the HML.

 The course therefore provides technical riding skills and group leadership skills required by those who wish to lead Mountain-biking groups, on technical trails and through open terrain.
-We have also included the MIAS 'Cycle Fit-Inspect-Test' (FIT) award into the bag which will have you mastering basic trail mechanics, keeping you moving whilst on the hill.
+We will also have you mastering basic trail mechanics, keeping you moving whilst on the hill.

 As before we will provide all of the above training and assessment criteria for you to pass the award, it will be up to you to put the work in.
 The award expects you to have twenty personal rides in your logbook before your assessment day.